sarahalang/alchemical-dictionaries/README.md

 ## Ruland's *Lexicon Alchemiae*

 ### Source Description
-The *Lexicon Alchemiae* is a chemical dictionary comprising approximately 500 pages and 3,000–5,000 entries (ca. 3200 according to the number of entries in the TEI encoding, although many are exceedingly long).
+The *Lexicon Alchemiae* is a chymical dictionary comprising approximately 500 pages and 3,000–5,000 entries (ca. 3200 according to the number of entries in the TEI encoding, although many are exceedingly long).
 It is dedicated to Heinrich Julius, Duke of Braunschweig and Lüneburg.
 The letter of dedication outlines the author’s intention to impose order on the "Babylonian confusion" of alchemical terminology and promote the study of alchemy.
 The *Lexicon Alchemiae* is a cornerstone of alchemical literature, reflecting the state of the alchemical lexicographical endeavour in the early 17th century.
 Its comprehensive approach and bilingual nature make it a valuable resource for understanding the historical development of alchemical terminology and its intersections with the wider worlds of medicine, metallurgy and natural philosophy.

 **Full Title:** *Lexicon Alchemiae sive dictionarium alchemisticum cum obscuriorum verborum et rerum hermeticarum tum Theophrast-Paracelsicarum phrasium planam explanationem continens.
 Auctore Martino Rulando, philosophiae et medicinae doctore et Caesareae Maiestatis personae sacerrimae medico etc.*
 **Author:** Martin Ruland the Younger (*Martin Ruland d.J.*)